Precisely controlled colloids: A playground for path-wise non-equilibrium physics: Conclusions

 \section{Conclusions}

-We interrogated path-wise properties of driven colloids in a periodic optical field to demonstrate experimentally some highly intricate and insightful features of transport, kinetics, and transition-path statistics out of equilibrium.
-Our main goal was to emphasize how these observables may be utilized systematically and critically assess and verify the quality of the experimental data.
-We have shown that given sufficient control and sampling, even very subtle theoretical predictions may be scrutinized and verified quantitatively, which will hopefully inspire the experimental soft-matter community to test and further increase the quality of experimental data.
+We interrogated path-wise properties of driven colloids in a periodic light field to experimentally demonstrate some highly intricate and insightful features of transport, kinetics, and transition-path time statistics out of equilibrium.
+Our main goal was to emphasize how these observables can be systematically utilized to critically assess and verify the quality of the experimental data.
+We have reiterated that, with sufficient control and sampling, even subtle theoretical predictions can be rigorously tested and quantitatively validated.
+We hope this will motivate the experimental soft-matter community to undertake such tests and further enhance the quality of experimental data.

-Beyond the previous analyses of first-passage observables in experimental data \cite{Zunke,Thorneywork2020SA}, we compare the mean particle velocity with the corresponding first-passage result \cite{Reimann2001PRL} to check for short-time biases in non-equilibrium steady states.
-Despite the long measurement times, we illustrate that observables, such as the one-sided mean first-passage time in equilibrium, have \emph{not} yet converged, highlighting the intricate features of first-passage times.
+Beyond the previous analyses of first-passage observables in experimental data \cite{Zunke,Thorneywork2020SA} we compared the mean particle velocity with the corresponding first-passage result \cite{Reimann2001PRL} to check for short-time biases in non-equilibrium steady states.
+Despite the measurement time being long enough for trajectories to equilibrate within one period $[0,L)$, we illustrate that observables, such as the one-sided mean first-passage time in equilibrium, have \emph{not} yet converged, highlighting the intricate features of first-passage times (and more generally, path-based observables).
+That is, small statistical fluctuations (i.e., small error bars) do \emph{not} necessarily imply a sufficient quality of data as exemplified by the short-time biases in Fig.~\ref{fig:mFPT}.
+From a practical perspective, our results show that first-passage analysis can be used to systematically test experimental data for short-time biases.

 Moreover, we verify and extend predicted symmetries for the more subtle transition-path times.
 By showing that the symmetry persists in effectively one-dimensional non-equilibrium systems, we underscore the usefulness of violations of the transition-path-time symmetry to infer simultaneously broken time-reversal symmetry and the presence of multiple transition pathways \cite{Berezhkovskii2019JCP,Gladrow2019NC}.

-Future work on controlled colloids is expected to include thermodynamic inference via speed limits and thermodynamic uncertainty relations.
+We also highlighted two well-established but distinct, yet mathematically equivalent, formulations of the Langevin equation of motion for colloidal particles.
+Notably, the second formulation, while less commonly employed in experiments, provides a more thermodynamically expressive framework.
+We hope this will encourage further integration between soft-matter experiments and stochastic thermodynamics, particularly in advancing thermodynamic inference using speed limits and thermodynamic uncertainty relations.